AsiaWi/snap-it-up-frontend/README.md

 `As a SELLER I want ALL OFFERS TO STAY VISIBLE so that OTHERS DON'T MAKE SAME OFFERS AGAIN IF I'M NOT HAPPY WITH PRICE`

-- This feature means that an option to delete and edit the offers by the user who initially submitted it, noone but advert owner has access to the buttons to change offer status, offers can't be deleted, this functionality has been disabled.
+- This feature means that no option to delete and edit the offers is available to user who initially submitted it, noone but advert owner has access to the buttons to change offer status, offers can't be deleted, this functionality has been disabled.

-- The aim of this is to ensure that all offers stay on and other users not repeat offers with the same or lower amounts
+- The aim of this is to ensure that all offers stay on and other users don't repeat offers with the same or lower amounts

 ` As a SELLER I can ACCEPT OR REJECT AN OFFER RECEIVED so that I CAN SELL AN ITEM AT PRICE I FIND ACCEPTABLE`